caiolopssants/Mega_Sena_Git/README.md

-# Within the repetition structure while, the process is divided into 6 steps:
+# Within the loop structure while, the process is divided into 6 steps:

 I) Generating the winning streak